National policy response to dementia

 Dementia research

-Australian dementia researchers funded by the Australian Government through the National Health and Medical Research Council (NHMRC) have a renowned reputation for producing international-leading work (Hunter and Doyle 2014).
+Australian dementia researchers funded by the Australian Government through the National Health and Medical Research Council (NHMRC) have a renowned reputation for producing international-leading work.
 Australian research has high potential to positively impact Australians with dementia, particularly when research is collaborative and conducted on a large-scale (Moira Clay Consulting 2021).

 Starting in 2014, the government funded a 5-year $200 million dementia research expansion coordinated by the then NHMRC National Institute for Dementia Research (NNIDR) (Mond 2019).
 While allocation of the funding for the NNIDR concluded in 2019, the NHMRC still offers dedicated dementia-specific research funding opportunities (NHMRC 2021).

 There are still persistent gaps in national data that limit monitoring and reporting on dementia in Australia and planning for dementia programs and services.
 The National Centre for Monitoring Dementia (NCMD), located at the Australian Institute for Health and Welfare (AIHW) was established in 2021 and is undertaking routine monitoring of dementia in Australia, addressing existing data gaps and informing specific Government policy on the needs for Australians living with dementia.
-The NCMD currently provides biannual updates to the Dementia in Australia web report, annual updates to the Dementia in Australia: Summary report and further research into Dementia data gaps and opportunities.
+The NCMD currently undertakes activities in two main streams:

-For more information on current dementia data gaps, and ways in which these gaps can be systematically and strategically addressed, see the 2020 AIHW report: Dementia data gaps and opportunities.
+For more information on current dementia data gaps, and ways in which these gaps can be systematically and strategically addressed, see the 2023 AIHW report: National Dementia Data Improvement Plan 2023–2033.